Student Worktext (Digital)

 Each student will need their own copy of the Worktext.
-It will walk the student step-by-step through the process of learning about our judicial system and how to prepare for a mock trial.
-For those who cannot hold a mock trial, holding a debate at the end of the course or assigning a paper based on a Case Summary is a great way to adapt the curriculum!
+It will walk the student step-by-step through the process of learning about our judicial system and how to prepare for a mock trial, debate or final paper with the use of a Case Summary.

 There are enrichment ideas at the end of most chapters called "Digging Deeper."
-These are designed to extend learning and are helpful in adapting the curriculum for use with high school students.
+These are designed to extend learning.

 Table of Contents: